Is development the right strategy for you?

 Many property enthusiasts consider development the “sexy” side of property investment.
 The glamour of high returns combined with the creation of a physical building may sound appealing, but it’s important you are fully aware of the inherent risks this strategy brings.

-The returns developers chase in today’s market are an internal rate of return of approximately 15% + per annum.
-These returns can yield profit margins in the millions for certain development sites.
+The strong returns you can achieve through property development can yield profit margins in the millions for certain projects.
 While these strong returns may sound incredibly appealing, there is a significant added risk.
 Such risks include:

 - Property market fluctuations: the market may not hold true in terms of value for the end product, which may be different to the pre-feasibility price expectations.